 Would you like to learn more about evidence-based horse training and classical dressage?
 You can book Tanya for mini-clinics, presentations and demonstrations at your stable or you can arrange a visit to see Tanya work her own horses in-hand and under saddle - applying equine learning theory and classical dressage principles.
 On an academic level, Tanya has presented her research findings at two international equitation science conferences in France and Canada, and was invited to speak at the second equine research day at the University of Guelph.
 She continues conducting research in the field of equitation science.
 We truly enjoy educating riders and trainers about sustainable and evidence-based horse training - helping improve horse welfare is our main aim.

-Owning a horse but no time to train it to get sold?
+Do you own a horse but you are too busy to train it/sell it?
 Contact us for availability and rates.